harshi03/network/README.md

 	</a>
 </div>

-This API works with the same concept of social network of [Fav Quote](http://fav-quote.byethost17.com).

 This is a simple REST Web Service which allow:

-  * Post short text messages of no more than 120 characters
+  * Register a user
-  * Bring a list with the latest published messages
+  * Login a user
-  * Search for messages by your text
+  * List a user details
   * Delete a specific message by its id

 <a name="started"></a>